Shire of Macedon Ranges

 The Shire of Macedon Ranges is a local government area in Central Victoria, Australia, best known for its native forests, geographical attraction Hanging Rock, and artisan food and wine industries.
 The region covers an area of 1748 km2.
 It is located in between the cities of Bendigo and Melbourne.
 In August 2021 the shire had a population of 51,458.
 It includes the towns of Gisborne, Gisborne South, Kyneton, Lancefield, Macedon, Malmsbury, Mount Macedon, New Gisborne, Riddells Creek, Romsey and Woodend.

 The Shire is named after the region's major geographical feature, the Macedon Ranges.
 It has become one of Victoria's most popular tourist attractions and contains some of its most sought-after real estate.

-It is governed and administered by the Macedon Ranges Shire Council; its seat of local government and administrative centre is located at the council headquarters in Kyneton, it also has service centres located in Gisborne, Romsey and Woodend.
+It is governed and administered by the Macedon Ranges Shire Council.
+It has offices located in Kyneton, Gisborne and Romsey.